smaroukis/van-build/_projects/00-intro.md

 ## Thanks

 I couldn't have done this without the support of friends and family.
-Special thanks goes to my partner Midori, my parents, Andy, Jaymi, Takako, Dennis, and Steph (pictures in [Thanks-Gratitude](Thanks-Gratitude))
+Special thanks goes to my partner Midori, my parents, Andy, Jaymi, Takako, Dennis, and Steph (pictures in [thanks-gratitude](thanks-gratitude.md))

 ## Build Highlights

 **Reclaimed Hardwood Floors**

 The build started at my grandfather's farm in North Carolina, so it was fitting that the floors would come from there too.
-This led to the Japanese farmhouse aesthetic, inspired by _My Neighbor Totoro_, and realized via tatami mats, a traditional Japanese futon and natural wood trim - unfortunately I didn't have time for the [Shoji Screens](12-Honorable-Mentions)
+This led to the Japanese farmhouse aesthetic, inspired by _My Neighbor Totoro_, and realized via tatami mats, a traditional Japanese futon and natural wood trim - unfortunately I didn't have time for the [Shoji Screens](12-honorable-mentions.md)

 <div class="gallery" data-columns="3">
 	<img src="/img/hardwood-1.jpg">